-For program required courses: If students did not complete a course with a passing grade, they must make it up in the following semesters.
+For program required courses: If students did not complete a course with a passing grade (D or above), they must make it up in the following semesters.

-For elective courses: If students did not complete a course with a passing grade, they may choose to make it up or instead take another qualified course with a program advisor's approval to satisfy the credit requirement.
+For elective courses: If students did not complete a course with a passing grade (D or above), they may choose to make it up or instead take another qualified course with a program advisor's approval to satisfy the credit requirement.